fsaHSA & FSA accepted; best-value for top quality care

 Table of contents

 Wegovy (semaglutide) is an FDA-approved prescription drug for weight loss.
 And it works!
 In 2023, prescriptions for semaglutide went up almost 40-fold, with nearly 1.7% of the U.S. population using it.
-But, at an average cost of $1,300 to $ 1,400 a month, many wonder how to get Wegovy for free or, at least, at a lower price.
+Many may wonder how to get Wegovy for free or, at least, at a lower price.

 In this post, we share ways to get Wegovy at a price you can afford and potential alternatives if you can’t.